-During the course of embryological development, the brain, the spinal cord and the central nervous system develop from the neural tube, which is derived from the dorsal ectoderm.
-The cranial part of the neural tube forms the three primary cerebral vesicles.
+During embryological development, the brain, spinal cord, and central nervous system develop from the neural tube, which is derived from the dorsal ectoderm.
+The cranial part of the neural tube forms the 3 primary cerebral vesicles.

-One of these cerebral vesicles develops the prosencephalon (the forebrain).
-The other two cerebral vesicles develop the rhombencephalon (the hindbrain) and the mesencephalon (the midbrain).
-The prosencephalon separates into the diencephalon and the telencephalon.
+One of these cerebral vesicles develops into the prosencephalon (forebrain).
+The other 2 cerebral vesicles develop into the rhombencephalon (hindbrain) and mesencephalon (midbrain).
+The prosencephalon separates into the diencephalon and telencephalon.

-Depending on the age of the particular part, the telencephalon is, in evolutionary terms, divided into three further parts.
+Depending on the age of the particular part, the telencephalon is, in evolutionary terms, divided into 3 additional sections.

-The oldest part is formed by the palaeocortex, which is represented by the rhinencephalon in the adult brain.
-The rhinencephalon includes the bulbus olfactorius, the tractus olfactorius, the septum, and the cortical part of the amygdala.
+The oldest section is formed by the paleocortex (paleopallium), which is represented by the rhinencephalon in the adult brain.
+The rhinencephalon includes the olfactory bulb, olfactory tract, septum, and cortical part of the amygdala.

-The arch cortex (the more ancient part) develops from the medial part of the embryonic brain and in the adult brain it forms the hippocampus containing the cornu ammonis (horn of Amun), the fornix (arch) and the indusium griseum (“grey veil”).
+The archicortex (or archipallium; the older part) develops from the medial part of the embryonic brain, and in the adult brain, it forms the hippocampus containing the cornu ammonis (horn of Amun), fornix (arch), and indusium griseum (supracallosal gyrus).

 The Papez Circuit

-The transfer is made possible by the Papez circuit, which consists of hippocampal afferents and efferents.
-The afferents of the hippocampus originate primarily in the regio entorhinalis, which mediates information from the olfactory bulb, the amygdala, and the neocortex.
+This memory transfer is made possible by the Papez circuit, which consists of hippocampal afferents and efferents.
+The afferents of the hippocampus originate primarily in the entorhinal area, which mediates information from the olfactory bulb, amygdala, and neocortex.

-More afferents reach the hippocampus via the thalamus, and the gyrus cinguli.
-The efferents leaving the hippocampus run mainly via the fornix, to end exclusively in the region of the corpora mamillaria.
-Starting from the corpora mamillaria, the Papez circuit is closed via the connection to the thalamus by means of the fasciculus mamillothalamicus (the bundle of Vicq d’Azyr).
+More afferents reach the hippocampus via the thalamus and cingulate gyrus.
+The efferents leaving the hippocampus run mainly via the fornix, to end exclusively in the region of the mamillary body.
+Starting from the mamillary body, the Papez circuit is closed via the connection to the thalamus by means of the mammillothalamic tract (bundle of Vicq d’Azyr).

-The neocortex (the newest part) represents the largest part of the telencephalon, and the neocortex includes the insula and the corpus striatum of the adult brain.
+The neocortex (the newest part) represents the largest part of the telencephalon.
+It includes the insula and corpus striatum of the adult brain.

 The neocortex can be divided into 50 areas, referred to as Brodmann areas.
-Specific functions are associated with these areas, as exemplified by Broca’s area and Wernicke’s area, which both represent the language area of the brain.
-Broca’s area is composed of Brodmann areas 44 and 45, whereas the Wernicke’s area is located in area 22.
+Specific functions are associated with each Brodmann area, as exemplified by Broca’s area and Wernicke’s area, which both represent the language area of the brain.
+Broca’s area is located in Brodmann areas 44 and 45, whereas, Wernicke’s area is located in area 22.

-With respect to cortical histological structure, the two older parts, in evolutionary terms, i.e. the paleopallium and archipallium, have a different structure to the neocortex.
-The outer layer of the neocortex consists of six layers and it is also called the isocortex, whereas the outer layer of the paleopallium and the archipallium is called the allocortex, and it consists of three layers.
+With respect to cortical histological structure, the 2 evolutionary older parts, i.e., the paleopallium and archipallium, have a different structure compared to the neocortex.
+The outer layer of the neocortex consists of 6 layers, and it is also called the isocortex, whereas the outer layer of the paleopallium and archipallium is called the allocortex, and consists of 3 layers.

 Two types of neurons are contained within the neocortex.
-One of these is represented by pyramidal cells, which are inhibited via the transmitter GABA, and pyramidal cells, which constitute the majority of neurons (85%), and which are excited by the transmitters glutamate and aspartate.
+One of these is represented by non-pyramidal cells, which are inhibited via the transmitter GABA, and pyramidal cells, which constitute the majority of neurons (85%) and are excited by the transmitters glutamate and aspartate.

 The Macroscopic Structure of the Telencephalon

-The telencephalon consists of two hemispheres, with six major lobes per hemisphere.
-The right and the left hemispheres are separated by the fissura longitudinalis cerebri (interhemispheric fissure) and they are connected functionally via the corpus callosum (Latin for “tough body”).
+The telencephalon consists of 2 hemispheres, with 6 major lobes per hemisphere.
+The right and the left hemispheres are separated by the interhemispheric fissure, and they are connected functionally via the corpus callosum (Latin for ‘tough body’).

-One hemisphere constitutes the dominant hemisphere.
-This hemisphere carries out the processing for linguistic and computational activities.
+One hemisphere is dominant and carries out the processing for linguistic and computational activities.
 In addition, functions such as reading and writing are localized within this particular hemisphere.
-For the majority of right-handed people the left the hemisphere is the dominant one, and only for a small fraction of left-handed people it is the right hemisphere.
+For the majority of right-handed people, the left hemisphere is the dominant one, and only for a small fraction of left-handed people is the right hemisphere dominant.

-The six major lobes comprise the frontal lobe, the parietal lobe, the temporal lobe, the occipital lobe, the insular lobe, and the limbic lobe.
-In addition, each hemisphere has three surfaces (facies), and two borders (margo).
-The aforementioned facies are: the facies medialis, the facies superolateralis, and the facies inferior.
-The corresponding borders are: the margo superior (margo superior cerebri) and the margo inferolateralis.
+The 6 major lobes comprise the frontal lobe, parietal lobe, temporal lobe, occipital lobe, insular lobe, and limbic lobe.
+In addition, each hemisphere has 3 surfaces and 2 borders.
+The aforementioned surfaces are the medial surface, superolateral surface, and an inferior surface.
+The corresponding borders are the superior margin and inferolateral margin.

-Taking a view from the outside, the lobes are separated from each other by the so-called primary sulci (sulci cerebri).
-These comprise the sulcus centralis (=sulcus of Rolando), between the parietal and the frontal lobe; the sulcus lateralis between the temporal, frontal, and parietal lobe; and the sulcus parietooccipitalis between the parietal and the occipital lobe.
+Taking a view from the outside, the lobes are separated from each other by the primary sulci (cerebral sulci).
+These comprise the central sulcus (sulcus of Rolando) between the parietal and frontal lobes; the lateral sulcus between the temporal, frontal, and parietal lobes; and the parietooccipital sulcus between the parietal and occipital lobes.

-The sulcus calcarinus also belongs to the primary sulci, and it divides the occipital lobe into an upper and a lower portion.
+The calcarine sulcus also belongs to the primary sulci and divides the occipital lobe into an upper and a lower portion.

-In addition to the primary sulci there are also the secondary and tertiary sulci, with the secondary sulci further subdividing each lobe.
+In addition to the primary sulci, there are also secondary and tertiary sulci, with the secondary sulci further subdividing each lobe.
 The tertiary sulci are responsible for the individual sulci of the cortex, develop after birth, and are influenced by non-genetic factors.

-Not only the sulci cerebri, but also the brain convolutions (gyri cerebri) give rise to the surface of the brain enjoying increased surface area.
-These convolutions are exemplified by the gyrus praecentralis and the gyrus postcentralis, which are discussed below.
+Not only the cerebral sulci but also the brain convolutions (cerebral gyri) expand the surface area of the brain.
+These convolutions are exemplified by the precentral gyrus and the postcentral gyrus, which are discussed below.

-Various functional centers are found in the frontal lobe area, and these functional centers can be attributed to particular areas of the cortex and particular gyri.
-The gyri frontales superior and medius, the gyrus frontalis inferior, and the gyrus praecentralis are differentiated with reference to the gyri.
+Various functional centers are found in the frontal lobe area.
+They can be attributed to particular areas of the cortex and particular gyri.
+The superior and middle frontal gyri, the inferior frontal gyrus, and the precentral gyrus are differentiated with reference to the gyri.

-The function of the gyri frontales superior et medius
+The function of the superior and middle frontal gyri

-The so-called frontal association cortex is localized within the area of the superior and middle frontal gyri.
+The frontal association cortex is localized within the area of the superior and middle frontal gyri.
 The frontal association cortex consists of the prefrontal cortex and motor-related areas except for the primary motor cortex.
 The prefrontal cortex is associated with the processing of a variety of information received from different lobes and this information is passed to the primary motor cortex.
 It regulates the behavior in response to the changing environment.
 Cognitive signals are passed to the motor areas.
 Based on the Brodmann areas, the frontal association cortex is within areas 9-11.
 The processing associated with higher mental abilities, such as planned actions, is carried out within the association cortex.